Gratis Versand ab € 16,99. Mehr Infos.

 Mehr zum Buch

-Their lives changed history.
-Their deaths were mysteries, until now!
-Solving History's Great Medical Mysteries by Philip A. Mackowiak, MD, FACP, examines the controversial lives and deaths of 12 famous men and women.
-Post-Mortem answers vexing questions such Was Alexander the Great a victim of West Nile virus?
-What caused the gruesome final illness of King Herod?
-Was Joan of Arc mentally ill during her heresy trial?
-Could syphillis have made Beethoven deaf?
+Their lives changed history, and their deaths were mysteries—until now!
+This book examines the controversial lives and deaths of 12 famous individuals, posing intriguing questions: Was Alexander the Great a victim of West Nile virus?
+What caused King Herod's gruesome final illness?
+Was Joan of Arc mentally ill during her trial?
+Could syphilis have made Beethoven deaf?
 Did Edgar Allan Poe drink himself to death?
-This new book also investigates the mysterious deaths of the Egyptian Pharaoh Akhenaten, the Greek statesman and general Pericles, the Roman Emperor Claudius, Christopher Columbus, Mozart, Florence Nightingale, and Booker T. Washington.
-Post-Mortem traces 3,500 years of medical history from the perspective of what contemporary physicians thought about the diseases of their renowned patients and how they might have treated them.
-It follows the case history format of today's clinical pathologic conferences, describing the characteristics of the illnesses in question, and bringing to life the medical history, social history, family history, and physical examination of their famous victims.
-Post-Mortem then sifts through the medical evidence, testing a wide range of diagnostic theories against the known facts and today's best scientific research, to arrive at the diagnosis most consistent with the illness described in the historic record.
+The narrative also delves into the mysterious deaths of figures like Pharaoh Akhenaten, statesman Pericles, Emperor Claudius, Christopher Columbus, Mozart, Florence Nightingale, and Booker T. Washington.
+It traces 3,500 years of medical history through the lens of contemporary physicians' perspectives on the diseases affecting these renowned figures and their potential treatments.
+Following a case history format akin to modern clinical pathologic conferences, the text describes the illnesses' characteristics and provides insights into the medical, social, family histories, and physical examinations of these famous victims.
+Ultimately, it evaluates medical evidence, testing various diagnostic theories against established facts and current scientific research to arrive at the most consistent diagnosis based on the historical record.

 Buchkauf